What’s happening on health care in California in 2026?

-The mounting cost of providing heath care to millions of Californians is shaping up to be a top issue for state lawmakers in 2025.
-The threat of deep federal cuts to the state’s Medi-Cal program could force lawmakers to make tough decisions about benefits and eligibility for more than 15 million enrollees and payments to the doctors who see them.
+The mounting cost of providing health care to millions of Californians is shaping up to be a top issue for state lawmakers in 2026.
+Deep federal cuts to the state’s Medi-Cal program could force lawmakers to make tough decisions about benefits and eligibility for more than 15 million enrollees and payments to the doctors who see them.

 CalMatters health team: